 Living with chronic obstructive pulmonary disease (COPD) can be difficult, especially during the later stages of the illness.
 We know it can be equally challenging for caregivers, but you don’t have to face the challenges alone.

 Hospice care for COPD provides an extra layer of support for managing the symptoms of the disease.
 It improves the quality of life for patients and their families by addressing social, spiritual, and practical issues.
 Call 833.380.9583 to speak with someone from Compassus about our palliative care for COPD and how it supports hospice services, providing extra help when it’s needed most.

 Flare-ups during late-stage COPD can result in frequent hospitalizations and worries about the future.
 Patients and their families are often under-supported during this time of need.
 Fortunately, Compassus hospice and palliative care for late-stage COPD help ease the symptoms of the disease.

 Patients with end-stage COPD often tell us that extreme dyspnea, or shortness of breath, contributes most to their distress and poor quality of life.
 We work together with doctors to manage dyspnea through the following:

 - Oxygen therapy

 - Body positioning while sitting or sleeping

 When treating symptoms associated with COPD, prescribing more medications is not always better.
-In fact, later in the disease process, medications that once provided relief from shortness of breath may no longer work, resulting in frequent hospitalizations.
-Choosing the appropriate COPD medication delivery system, the appropriate medications for symptom management as well as focusing on prevention of COPD exacerbations is well understood by palliative care and hospice providers.
+Choosing the appropriate COPD medication delivery system, learning more about the proper medications for symptom management, and focusing on preventing COPD exacerbations are all well understood by palliative care and hospice providers.

 Patients with COPD have good days and bad days, but pain medication works best on a regular schedule to stay ahead of the pain.
 Palliative care and hospice providers have extensive experience managing pain associated with COPD.